jthomas252/DogpitJamXII-HotdogInspectionDay/dogpit_jam_xii_todo.md

 	- Could use a datatable here to determine stats for each

 - Create instructions for the geiger counter
+	- Explain that it will trigger when radiation is detected
+	- Explain that it can be picked up

 - Create instructions for the heat lamp
+	- Mention some hotdogs arrive frozen
+	- Frozen hotdogs cant scan

+- Warning page about rats

+- Export to images and apply effects

 # Rat
 - Add rat spawn